jinlukang1/issue-Notebook/AirSimScript/Readme.md

-The Script Used in dataset
+The Scripts Used in dataset